 - Replacement frequency

-The best pool filter depends on which of these factors are most important to the pool owner or operator.
+The best pool filter depends on which factors are most important to the pool owner or operator.

-Best Pool Filter for Pump & Pool Size
+Best Pool Filter for Pump and Pool Size

 Two other factors pool operators need to consider when choosing swimming pool filters are the size of the pump and the pool it will filter.
 The filter will not function correctly unless sized for the pump.
 Swimming pool filters should also be able to handle the rate at which the pump runs, which is why filters are rated on the gallons per minute (GPM) they can handle.
 These rates must match the GPM of the pump, though erring on the larger side is recommended.
 A filter size should be at least one square foot per ten thousand gallons of water.
 However, it’s a good idea to seek advice from a reputable pool supply company if uncertain about the size.